-- (a) AVAILABILITY OF LOAN DEFICIENCY PAYMENTS.- - (1) IN GENERAL.-Except as provided in subsection (d), the Secretary may make loan deficiency payments available to producers on a farm that, although eligible to obtain a marketing assistance loan under section 1201 with respect to a loan commodity, agree to forgo obtaining the loan for the commodity in return for loan deficiency payments under this section. - (2) Unshorn pelts, hay, and silage.- - (A) MARKETING ASSISTANCE LOANS.-Subject to subparagraph (B), nongraded wool in the form of unshorn pelts and hay and silage derived from a loan commodity are not eligible for a marketing assistance loan under sec- - (B) LOAN DEFICIENCY PAYMENT.-Effective for the 2008 through 2012 crop years, the Secretary may make loan deficiency payments available under this section to producers on a farm that produce unshorn pelts or hay and silage derived from a loan commodity. - (b) COMPUTATION.-A loan deficiency payment for a loan commodity or commodity referred to in subsection (a)(2) shall be computed by multiplying-
+- (a) Availability of Loan Deficiency Payments.- - (1) IN GENERAL.-Except as provided in subsection (d), the Secretary may make loan deficiency payments available to producers on a farm that, although eligible to obtain a marketing assistance loan under section 1201 with respect to a loan commodity, agree to forgo obtaining the loan for the commodity in return for loan deficiency payments under this section. - (2) Unshorn pelts, hay, and silage.- - (A) MARKETING ASSISTANCE LOANS.-Subject to subparagraph (B), nongraded wool in the form of unshorn pelts and hay and silage derived from a loan commodity are not eligible for a marketing assistance loan under section 1201.

+- (B) Loan deficiency payment.-Effective for the 2008 through 2012 crop years, the Secretary may make loan deficiency payments available under this section to producers on a farm that produce unshorn pelts or hay and silage derived from a loan commodity. - (b) COMPUTATION.-A loan deficiency payment for a loan commodity or commodity referred to in subsection (a)(2) shall be computed by multiplying-